AdmiralSnackbar66/vault5e/content/index.md

 ---
-title: Welcome to Quartz
+title: Home
+draft: false
+tags:
+Publish: true
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to Dungeon Diaries.

+This website is primarily dedicated to my DnD session and will hopefully be very useful to my players.

+It also hosts a [[blog/posts/]] which I hope to keep updated with new posts every day.